rajsawala/series-parallel-hev-simulink-stateflow/README.md

 This file replaces the older template initialization script.
 Before running the model, this script should be executed to load the required HEV parameters, battery parameters, drive-cycle signals, controller gains, and simulation variables.

-If the model is moved to another computer, make sure that the required drive-cycle `.mat` files are available in the MATLAB path or placed in the correct `data/` or `data/drive_cycles/` folder.
+If the model is moved to another computer, make sure that the required drive-cycle `.mat` files are available inside the `data/` folder.

 ---